schollz/rwtxt/README.md

 ## Install

 You can easily install and run *rwtxt* on your own computer.

+You can download a binary for the [latest release](https://github.com/schollz/rwtxt/releases/latest).

+Or you can install from source.
 First make sure to [install Go](https://golang.org/dl/).
 Then clone the repo:

 ```bash